Offroadcode/Offroadcode-Starter-Kit/README.md

 #Using the Starter Kit

-##Things you need to install
+##Things you need to have installed

-It's assumed you've already got Ruby and Sass installed.
-If you haven't, get them installed first along with:
+Your local dev environment probably already has this stuff installed anyway but it might be worth checking if everything is there.

+* Ruby
+* Sass
+* Node.js
-* Node.js and Grunt (see above)
+* Grunt
 * [Imagemagick](http://www.imagemagick.org/script/install-source.php)

-##It's now Grunt powered

-It's Grunt powered so you need to install Node.js and Grunt [Here are the getting started instructions](http://gruntjs.com/getting-started) or [some other install instructions](http://24ways.org/2013/grunt-is-not-weird-and-hard/).
+##Grunt

+We're currently using Grunt for our task management and there are some basic tasks set up in the Gruntfile.js config but you're welcome to add to them on a per project basis if you need other jobs doing beyond what's there.

 ##Getting set up in your working directory / theme folder

-You will need to install the various Grunt tasks we use so in terminal cd to the project directory, and run `npm install`:
+Install the Grunt tasks we use so in command line/terminal cd to the project directory, and run `npm install`

+It might also be prudent once everything is installed, to run `grunt devupdates` if you've not used this starter kit for a while.
+This will check for any updates to devDepenedencies and dependencies and advise which versions are current.

+Dev updates is currently set to just report what updates are available and not automatically update so if you do wish to update, edit the version numbers in package.json.

 ###The basic tasks it performs are: